ic3-software/ic3-demo-embedded-react/README.md

-## ic3 Dashboards Integration (iFrame)
+## ic3 Dashboards Integration

-A working example for embedding an icCube Dashboards instance via an iFrame.
+A working example for embedding an icCube Dashboards instance via an iFrame or a DIV.

 This example is showing how to use the icCube Dashboards API to drive the icCube Dashboards instance from a host Javascript/Typescript application:

 - open standalone dashboards,
-- open a dashboard application (e.g., global filter) and dashboards.
+- open a dashboard application (e.g., global filter) and dashboards,
+- open two dashboards that communicate to each other via events.

 ### Getting Started